 Breaside needed investment, although it still enjoyed an excellent reputation locally.
 It was at this point that Asquith Court Schools acquired the School.

-Asquith Court Schools were bought by Cognita Ltd, a new education company chaired by Chris Woodhead, the first Chief Inspector of Schools.
-Cognita has over 45 schools in its portfolio and is the largest independent schools provider in the UK, Europe and Asia.
+Asquith Court Schools were bought by Cognita Ltd, a new education company chaired by Sir Chris Woodhead, the first Chief Inspector of Schools.
+Cognita has 85 schools in its portfolio and is the largest independent schools provider in the UK, Europe and Asia.